-The cpower commands allow you to power up, power down, reset, and show the power status of multiple or single system components or individual racks.
+The cpower commands allow you to power on, power off, reset, and show the power status of multiple or single system components or individual racks.

-'''

-The cpower command is, as follows: cpower <option...> <target type> <action> <target>
+The cpower command is, as follows: cpower <option...> <target_type> <action> <target_list>

-'''

-The cpower command accepts the following arguments as described in Table 1-1.

-• See Table 1-2 on page 10 for examples of the cpower command strings.
+Example cpower command arguments are listed and described in Table 1-1.
+See Table 1-2 on page 11 for examples of the cpower command strings.